Inheritance and Divorce

 Generally, inheritances are not subject to equitable distribution because, by law, inheritances are not considered marital property.
 Instead, inheritances are treated as separate property belonging to the person who received the inheritance, and therefore may not be divided between the parties in a divorce.

-However, state laws determine how an inheritance is treated once it's shared, and the rules vary greatly among the states.
-For instance, if the inheritance is deposited into a joint bank account and used for joint marital expenses (called "comingling of the inheritance"), the inheritance loses its immunity.
-Likewise, if the inheritance is used to make improvements to the primary residence, it may also lose its immunity.
+However, if it's shared between spouses, an inheritance can be treated differently based on rules that vary greatly among the states.
+For instance, if the inheritance is deposited into a joint bank account and used for joint marital expenses (called "comingling of the inheritance"), the inheritance can lose its separate property status.
+Likewise, if the inheritance is used to make improvements to the primary residence, it may also lose its separate status.

-Therefore, comingling is key -- if separate property is used in a way that benefits joint marital assets, the inheritance is no longer considered separate property, and may be subject to equal division upon divorce.
+Therefore, comingling is key -- if separate property is used in a way that benefits joint marital assets, the inheritance may no longer be considered separate property, and may be subject to division upon divorce.

-Oftentimes spouses will enter into a marriage with some prior wealth of their own, whether by inheritance or otherwise.
+There are times when spouses enter into a marriage with some prior wealth of their own, whether by inheritance or otherwise.
 State laws determine how an inheritance acquired before the marriage might be treated in the event of a divorce.
-Again, if the inherited funds are deposited into a joint account, or if marital funds are deposit into an inheritance account -- then comingled has occurred.
-Otherwise, the inheritance is considered separate property and the person who received it may keep all the funds associated with it.
+Again, if the inherited funds are deposited into a joint account, or if marital funds are deposit into an inheritance account -- then comingling has occurred.
+Absent comingling, the inheritance would normally be considered separate property and the person who received it may keep all the funds associated with it in the event of a divorce.

 While the general rule is that the comingling of funds converts the assets into marital property, some courts hold that only a portion, or none, of the comingled funds may remain separate property IF the party can demonstrate that the funds were never intended to be shared.
 However, there is a very high burden of proof contesting the presumption of shared funds.
 Therefore, a person seeking to contest the sharing of an inheritance will probably need the advice of an experienced family law attorney in your area who can best handle these types of issues.